ibm-cloud-docs/vpc/file_storage_vpc_byok_multitenant_encryption.md

 {{site.data.keyword.filestorage_vpc_short}} supports cross-account customer-managed encryption. {{site.data.keyword.vpc_full}} customers can authorize access to a customer root key (CRK) for users of another account.
 Then, those users can use the CRK to encrypt a new file share in their own account.
 {: shortdesc}

-## About cross account key access and use
+## About cross-account key access and use
 {: #byok-cross-acct-about}

 Customer root keys in one account can be made available to users of another account to use when they create an encrypted file share.
 For more information, see [Encryption key management](/docs/solution-tutorials?topic=solution-tutorials-resource-sharing#resource-sharing-security-kms).

-A privileged user from the account that owns the root key must [invite the user](/docs/account?topic=account-iamuserinv) of the second account, and set the IAM delegated policy to the root keys.
+A privileged user from the account that owns the root key must [invite the user](/docs/account?topic=account-iamuserinv) of the second account, and set the IAM delegated policy to the root key.
 For more information, see [Granting access to keys with {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-grant-access-keys) and [Granting access to keys with {{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-grant-access-keys).

 If the invited user is already a member of {{site.data.keyword.cloud_notm}}, they receive an invitation link in their notifications and by email.
 The user in the account that's creating the file share can be the same user as the owner of the root key in the other account.